rama7993/c360-docs/docs/marketing/components/form-builder.md

 #### Select Field

-- **Select Field**  a dropdown to provide a controlled list of options for consistency.
+- **Select Field** is a dropdown to provide a controlled list of options for consistency.
 - For **Select fields**, define **Label & Value** for dropdown options.

 <figure>